ChatScript/ChatScript/WIKI/ChatScript-Advanced-Variable-Manual.md

 See also Indirect Pattern Elements in [ChatScript Pattern Redux](ChatScript-Pattern-Redux.md) manual.

-## Bot variables
+## Bot variables (aka Server variables)

-You can also define variables that are "owned" by the bot.
+You can also define variables that are "owned" by the server.
 Any variables you create as part of layer 0 or layer 1 are always resident.
-As are any variables you define on the command line starting ChatScript.
-You can see them and even change them during a volley, but they will always refresh back to their original values at the start of the next volley.
+As are any variables you define on the command line starting ChatScript or in cs_init.txt or cs_initmore.txt You can see them and even change them during a volley, but they will always refresh back to their original values at the start of the next volley.